qikunxiang/ModelFreePriceBounds/README.md

     - roundprice.m:                    used for rounding the bid and ask prices
     - nonreplprice.m:                  a utility function used for structuring the prices

-+ exp/            contains the scripts to run the experiments (see later)
++ exp/            contains the scripts to run the experiments (see below)

++ data/			 contains the data file as well as a preprocessing script to generate a .mat file used in the real data experiment
+	 - data/Data\_clean\_bid\_ask\_only.xlsx: Excel spreadsheet containing market prices of call and put options retrieved from https://www.marketwatch.com on 6 April, 2021
+	 - data/data\_preprocess.m: a script that reads from data/Data\_clean\_bid\_ask\_only.xlsx and stores all data into a .mat file for the real data experiment

 + utils/          contains external libraries
     - utils/tight\_subplot/:             used for creating figures with narrow margins